tiantiaf0627/voxlect/README.md

 #### Responsible Use: Users should respect the privacy and consent of the data subjects, and adhere to the relevant laws and regulations in their jurisdictions when using Voxlect.

+❌ **Out-of-Scope Use**
+- Clinical or diagnostic applications
+- Surveillance
+- Privacy-invasive applications

 #### If you like our work or use the models in your work, kindly cite the following.
 We appreciate your recognition!
 ```
 @article{feng2025voxlect,